cyaoyang/aws-iam-access-management/README.md

 ## Step 3 — Enable MFA

-* Admin user was configured to perform MFA when logging in.
+* Admin user was configured to perform MFA using google authenticator when logging in.
+Admin user is required to key in his password (Something you know) and the 6 digit pin from google authenticator installed in his mobile device (Something you have) for authentication into AWS cloud.

 <img width="1263" height="200" alt="image" src="https://github.com/user-attachments/assets/8f5d7e68-6d2b-4a15-852a-db29ab742cd7" />